webpro/hyte/README.md

 ### Static server

 Static files from `/public` are available from the root url.
 E.g. `/index.html` is served from `/public/index.html`.

+### Watcher

+Files from the template directory are watched for changes, and then automatically re-compiled.

 ## Tests